Flies

 Head: Tiny head with large, compound eyes; long mandibles and sharp teeth for biting; females suck blood but males do not

-Body: Relatively large abdomen that’s tapered at the end; turns red and swollen after sucking blood
+Body: Small, oval-shaped body with a relatively large abdomen that’s tapered at the end; turns red and swollen after sucking blood

 Wings: One pair of clear or grayish-colored wings with patterns of light and dark markings (difficult to see with the naked eye due to their size)